***Editor's Update - April 30, 2021***

 - Dechloro Dihydroxy Difluoro Ethylcloprostenolamide

-Because of the hormone-like effects of these chemicals they are banned from use in cosmetics and highly regulated in both California and Canada.
+Because of the hormone-like effects of these chemicals they are banned from use in cosmetics and highly regulated in Canada.
 Canada lists nearly 20 prostaglandins on its Cosmetic Ingredient Hotlist.

 Unfortunately, the reputation of the lash serum product category has been under fire in recent years due to some bad behaviour by a certain multi-level marketing cosmetic company.